cstoeckert/iterativeWGCNA/README.md

 ## New Release Available

-* __iterativeWGCNA 1.1.4 now available__
+* __iterativeWGCNA 1.1.6 now available__
-  * bug fix: saveTOMs enabled by default as specified in the documentation
+  * bug fix: saveTOMs disabled by default but can be enabled by with the option  `--wgcnaParameters "saveTOMs=TRUE"`
-  * bug fix: issue parsing boolean WGCNA parameters (e.g. saveTOMs=FALSE or cosineCorrelation=TRUE) resolved
+  * bug fix: issue parsing boolean WGCNA parameters (e.g. `saveTOMs=FALSE` or `cosineCorrelation=TRUE`) resolved
+  * new parameter added: `--gzipTOMs` which will gzip TOM .RData files as generated to save space
+  * new dist available on PyPI

 * __iterativeWGCNA 1.1.3 now available__
   * added script to adjust final module merge